SpartnerNL/Laravel-Excel/docs/export/autosize.md

 By default the exported file be automatically auto sized.
 To change this behaviour you can either change the config or use the setters:

-    // Set autosize for sheet
+    // Set auto size for sheet
     $sheet->setAutoSize(true);

-    // Disable autosize for sheet
+    // Disable auto size for sheet
     $sheet->setAutoSize(false);

-    // Disable autosize for columns
+    // Disable auto size for columns
     $sheet->setAutoSize(array(
         'A', 'C'
     ));

-> The default config setting can be found in: `export.php`
+> The default config setting can be found in: `export.php`.